-Investments include Non-Performing Investments and Advances includes Non-Performing Advances.
+ii) Investments include Non-Performing Investments and Advances includes Non-Performing Advances.

-The Bucketing structure has been revised based on the RBI guidelines dated March 23, 2016.
+iii) The Bucketing structure has been revised based on the RBI guidelines dated March 23, 2016.

-DF-4: CREDIT RISK: DISCLOSURES FOR PORTFOLIOS SUBJECT TO THE STANDARDISED APPROACH
+DF-4:CREDITRISK:DISCLOSURESFORPORTFOLIOSSUBJECTTOTHESTANDARDISED APPROACH

-Disclosures for Portfolios subject to Standardised Approach
+Disclosures for Portfolios subject to Standardised Approach Qualitative Disclosures

-- Definitions of past due and impaired assets (for accounting purposes) - (a) As per RBI Guidelines, the Bank has identified CARE, CRISIL, ICRA, India Rating, Brickwork, ACUITE Ratings and Research and INFOMERICs (Domestic Credit Rating Agencies) and FITCH, Moody's and S&P (International Rating Agencies) as approved Rating Agencies, for the purpose of rating Domestic and Overseas Exposures, respectively, whose ratings are used for the purpose of computing Risk-weighted Assets and Capital Charge. - Types of exposures for which each Agency is used - (i) For Exposures with a contractual maturity of less than or equal to one year (except Cash Credit, Overdraft and other Revolving Credits), Short-term Ratings given by approved Rating Agencies are used. - (ii) For Cash Credit, Overdraft and other Revolving Credits (irrespective of the period) and for Term Loan exposures of over 1 year, Long Term Ratings are used. - Description of the process used to transfer Public Issue Ratings onto comparable assets in the Banking Book The key aspects of the Bank's external ratings application framework are as follows: - All long term and short term ratings assigned by the credit rating agencies specifically to the Bank's long term and short term exposures respectively are considered by the Bank as issue specific ratings. - Foreign sovereign and foreign bank exposures are risk-weighted based on issuer ratings assigned to them. - The Bank ensures that the external rating of the facility/borrower has been reviewed at least once by the ECAI during the previous 15 months and is in force on the date of its application. - Where multiple issuer ratings are assigned to an entity by various credit rating agencies, In this context, the lower rating, where there are two ratings and the second-lowest rating where there are three or more ratings are used for a given facility.
+- Names of Credit Rating Agencies used, plus reasons for any changes - (a) As per RBI Guidelines, the Bank has identified CARE, CRISIL, ICRA, India Rating, Brickwork, ACUITE Ratings and Research and INFOMERICs (Domestic Credit Rating Agencies) and FITCH, Moody's and S&P (International Rating Agencies) as approved Rating Agencies, for the purpose of rating Domestic and Overseas Exposures, respectively, whose ratings are used for the purpose of computing Risk-weighted Assets and Capital Charge. - Types of exposures for which each Agency is used - (i) For Exposures with a contractual maturity of less than or equal to one year (except Cash Credit, Overdraft and other Revolving Credits), Short-term Ratings given by approved Rating Agencies are used. - (ii) For Cash Credit, Overdraft and other Revolving Credits (irrespective of the period) and for Term Loan exposures of over 1 year, Long Term Ratings are used. - Description of the process used to transfer Public Issue Ratings onto comparable assets in the Banking Book

+The key aspects of the Bank's external ratings application framework are as follows:

+- All long term and short term ratings assigned by the credit rating agencies specifically to the Bank's long term and short term exposures respectively are considered by the Bank as issue specific ratings. - Foreign sovereign and foreign bank exposures are risk-weighted based on issuer ratings assigned to them. - The Bank ensures that the external rating of the facility/borrower has been reviewed at least once by the ECAI during the previous 15 months and is in force on the date of its application. - Where multiple issuer ratings are assigned to an entity by various credit rating agencies, In this context, the lower rating, where there are two ratings and the second-lowest rating where there are three or more ratings are used for a given facility.